Dr. Sarah EstelleAssociate Professor of Economics

 - Fellow, Interdisciplinary Doctoral Training Program in Education Science, Institute of Education Sciences, U.S. Department of Education, 2004–06

 - “Will Daughters Walk Mom’s Talk?
 The Effects of Maternal Communication about Sex on the Sexual Behavior of Female Adolescents,” Review of Economics of the Household, December 2014

 - “The Relative Contract Position of School Teachers: An Analysis of Public Union vs. Non-Union Schools,” Data Envelopment Analysis Journal, October 2014

 - “The Academic Impact on Children of Maternal Post-Secondary Enrollment,” Economics of Education Review, April 2011

-- “The Economics of Title IX Compliance in Collegiate Athletics” in Handbook on the Economics of Women’s Sports, eds.
+- “The Economics of Title IX Compliance in Collegiate Athletics,” with Susan L. Averett, in Handbook on the Economics of Women’s Sports, eds.
 Eva Marikova Leeds and Michael A. Leeds, 2013

 Outside the college

 Sarah, a native of Traverse City, Michigan, lives with her husband, Aaron, in Holland, where they enjoy all the natural beauty, local foods and friendly people West Michigan has to offer.

 She is a research fellow at the Acton Institute, a Values and Capitalism Academic Ally and serves as an associate editor of the Journal of Markets & Morality.
-She is affiliated with American Economic Association, Association of Christian Economists, Southern Economic Association, Committee on the Status of Women in the Economics Profession, Mackinac Center for Public Policy Board of Scholars.
+She is affiliated with American Economic Association, Association of Christian Economists, Southern Economic Association, Committee on the Status of Women in the Economics Profession and the Mackinac Center for Public Policy Board of Scholars.